-A student should submit the degree plan using the online Document Processing Submission System located on the website https:// ogsdpss.tamu.edu.
+A student should submit the degree plan using the online Document Processing Submission System (http://ogsdpss.tamu.edu).

 A student submitting a proposed degree plan for a Master of Science degree should designate on the official degree plan the appropriate program option.